acquired December 2000 - December, 2009

 But until the definitions get hammered out, it will be difficult to make proper land-cover assessments or conservation agreements related to greenhouse gas emissions, climate change, and biodiversity.
 Sexton and colleagues propose that there should either be a single, unambiguous definition of forest/non-forest that can be used globally or, preferably, the research and conservation community should shift to maps of measureable ecological characteristics such as tree cover, canopy height, and biomass.

 “Through advances in remote sensing, we increasingly have the technical capacity to estimate the structure, cover, and composition of terrestrial ecosystems from space,” Sexton explained.
 If an international consortium of scientists agreed on a set of measurable forests characteristics, better estimates of carbon stocks (where and how much carbon is stored in vegetation) could be made.

 - Sexton, J.O. et al. (2015) Conservation policy and the measurement of forests.
 Nature Climate Change, advance online publication.

 - NASA Earth Observatory (2015, May 7) Mapping Forest Loss with Landsat.

 - NASA Earth Observatory (2013, November 16) New Map Yields Better View of Forest Changes.

-NASA Earth Observatory images by Jesse Allen, using data provided by the University of Maryland’s Global Land Cover Facility and the U.S. Geological Survey.
+NASA Earth Observatory images by Jesse Allen, using data provided by the University of Maryland’s Global Land Cover Facility.
 Caption by Laura Rocchio, with Mike Carlowicz.